sketchplugins/plugin-directory/README.md

 - [Sketch Tailwind](https://github.com/jan-dh/sketch-tailwind), by Jan D'Hollander: Export your design to a theme-file you can use in your Tailwind Css config.
 - [Sketch Webgl](https://github.com/endswithak/sketch-webgl), by endswithak:
 - [Sketch2AE](https://github.com/bigxixi/sketch2ae), by Big XiXi: A Sketch plugin to export sketch file to Adobe After Effect
-- [sketch2vd](https://github.com/alexjlockwood/sketch2vd), by Alex Lockwood: A Sketch plugin that exports selected layers to VectorDrawable for Android.
 - [Sketch2Web](http://www.sketch2web.skuko.com), by Skuko: Export your project to web in just one click.
 - [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
 - [SketchDistributor](https://github.com/pez/sketchdistributor), by Peter Strömberg: Distribute selection objects vertically or horizontally with a given spacing between them.